 These findings were obtained by applying computer-intensive stock assessment methods known as CMSY and BSMY to the reconstructed catch data of the Sea Around Us for the 1950-2014 period.
 For stocks with independent assessments, these methods produced results similar to the “official” ones.

-“We applied these methods to all marine ecoregions or ecosystems, and we also grouped their populations by climate zones because water temperature is an important factor when it comes to the response of fish species to fishing pressure,” said Daniel Pauly, co-author of the study and the Sea Around Us principal investigator.
+“We applied these methods to all marine ecoregions or ecosystems, and we also grouped their populations by climate zones because the water temperature is an important factor when it comes to the response of fish species to fishing pressure,” said Daniel Pauly, co-author of the study and the Sea Around Us principal investigator.

 The greatest declines in stocks were found in the southern temperate and polar Indian Ocean and the southern polar Atlantic Ocean, where populations shrunk by well over 50 percent since 1950.